Aariq/my-website/content/home/hero.md

 active = true
 date = 2017-10-15

-title = "Eric R. Scott, PhD"
+title = "Eric R. Scott"

 # Order that this section will appear in.
 weight = 1